Audrey Coulter

-Audrey Coulter is an equestrian who has won several major horse jumping competitions and participated in the Rio Olympics.
+Audrey Coulter is an equestrian who has won several major horse jumping competitions.
 She is the daughter of financier James Coulter and Penny Coulter.

 Early life

 Audrey began riding horses when she was three years old, living with her family in the suburbs of Woodside on the San Francisco Peninsula.
 She and her sister Saer rode for years at Millennium Farms, which belonged to their neighbors across the street.
 Audrey was showing and jumping horses by the time she was seven.

 Personal life

-Audrey graduated from Dartmouth College in 2015 with a degree in Economics and minor in Chemistry.